 The Governor of Eesti Pank represents Estonia in the highest decision-making body of the IMF, the Board of Governors, where he serves as the Governor of Estonia.
-The government also appoints the Alternate Governor, who is the Secretary General of the Ministry of Finance, to replace the Governor in the Board of Governors if necessary.
+The government also appoints the Alternate Governor, the Secretary General of the Ministry of Finance, to replace the Governor in the Board of Governors, if necessary.
 Eesti Pank coordinates Estonia’s positions with the Ministry of Finance and presents them in the IMF.

 The financial relations between Estonia and the International Monetary Fund were revised when the law was.
-The government transferred to Eesti Pank the financial obligations associated with IMF membership, meaning Eesti Pank organises the payments needed for Estonia’s quota.
+The government transferred to Eesti Pank the financial obligations associated with the IMF membership, meaning Eesti Pank organises the payments needed for Estonia’s quota.

 Estonia’s regular work with the IMF is conducted through the Nordic-Baltic Constituency, which consists of Denmark, Finland, Iceland, Latvia, Lithuania, Norway and Sweden in addition to Estonia.
 Estonia’s positions on matters of economic policy are represented in the Board of the IMF by the Director appointed by these eight countries.
-The Constituency uses a rotation system under which it will be chaired by Sweden in 2016-2019, and the standard practice so far has been that the country in the chair has a Director in the Executive Board and the role of the main co-ordinator in setting the common standpoint of the Constituency.
+The Constituency uses a rotation system under which it is being chaired by Sweden in 2016-2019, and the standard practice so far has been that the country in the chair has a Director in the Executive Board and the role of the main co-ordinator in setting the common standpoint of the Constituency.
 From 2020 Finland will take over the chair of the Constituency for three years.
 There are also a Deputy Director and advisors employed in the Washington office of the Constituency’s Director, through which all the countries of the Constituency are represented.